mongodb/docs/source/includes/setting-k8sScConf-spec.shardPodSpec.persistence.multiple.data.rst

       * - ``storageClass``
         - string
-        - Type of storage needed for each :term:`sharded cluster` shard member.
+        - Type of storage needed for each :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` shard member.
 You may create this storage type as a |k8s-sc| object before using it in this
           |k8s-obj| specification.